-The Plan pays for charges relating to colonoscopy or sigmoidoscopy for participants over age 50 years of age once every three calendar years.
+The Plan pays for charges relating to fecal occult blood testing and charges relating to colonoscopy or sigmoidoscopy for persons 50 years of age or older with a maximum of one test every three calendar years.
 (Also applies for persons under age 50 classified as high risk for colorectal cancer due to first degree family member having history of colorectal cancer, as pre-certified by Med-Care Management.)

-Note: Out-of-network surgical facilities are not covered under the Plan for any services, including colonoscopy.
+NOTE: Out-of-network surgical facilities are not covered under the Plan for any services, including colonoscopy.